praneethmunuganti/beautiful-jekyll/aboutme.md

 My name is Praneeth Munuganti.
 I have the following qualities:

-- I would love to date someone of 80kgs
+- 80kgs eppudu avtaava ani waiting
 - Puchu/missing pannu unna parledu :p

 What else do you need?